SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/GoogleVoice.md

 Shifters are required to test their Google Voice connection prior the their shift.
-Since the current shifter is already logged on, please inform him/her of the incoming test.\
+Since the current shifter is already logged on, please inform them of the incoming test.\
 Login to Google Voice can be done via this link [<https://voice.google.com/u/0/about>]{.ul} by clicking on the Sign in button on the top right.